ustaxcourt/ef-cms/docs/blue-green-migration.md

 ## Manual Migration Steps

-The application kicks of a migration automatically if it detects migrations that need to be run in the codebase that haven't yet been run upon that environment.
+The application kicks off a migration automatically if it detects migrations that need to be run in the codebase that haven't yet been run upon that environment.
 In order to force a migration, perform the following manual steps in order to kick off a blue-green migration.
 This is used most often to perform a complete re-index of information into Elasticsearch.

 1. Change the `destination-table-version` to the alternate of `alpha` or `beta` depending on whatever the `source-table-version` is in the `efcms-ENV-deploy` table.
 For instance, if the application is currently running on `alpha`, both the `source-table-version` and `destination-table-version` would be `alpha`.
 In this case, change the `destination-table-version` to `beta`.
 2. Change the value of the database record with the key of `migrate` to `true`.
 The system will automatically change this back to `false` after completing the migration.